 Limb Salvage and Amputation Prevention Program

-University Hospitals Harrington Heart & Vascular Institute offers a Limb Salvage Program, one of a select number of such centers in the United States.
+University Hospitals Harrington Heart & Vascular Institute offers a Limb Salvage and Amputation Prevention Program, one of just a few such centers in the United States.

 The program transforms the standard of care for “no option” critical limb ischemia (CLI) patients at risk of amputation.
 UH specialists can provide consultations for patients with blood flow blockages in the leg, advanced peripheral artery disease (PAD), foot ulcers or gangrene.

-With one leg previously amputated, Jean came to UH with the same condition -- critical limb ischemia -- in her other leg.
+With one leg previously amputated, Jean came to UH with the same condition – critical limb ischemia (CLI) – in her other leg.
 Through advanced techniques, her leg was saved.

-Innovative limb salvage clinical trials are under way at University Hospitals Cleveland Medical Center.
+Several innovative limb salvage clinical trials are currently underway at University Hospitals Cleveland Medical Center.
 Examples include:

-As an adjunctive therapy to revascularization, bioactive agents are injected into the foot to observe wound healing in a more timely fashion.
+An adjunctive therapy to revascularization, bioactive agents are injected into the foot to observe wound healing in a more timely fashion.
 The biologic stimulates and directs naturally occurring angiogenic factors in the body to the site of injury with the hope that new small blood vessels will grow to improve blood supply to the wound and promote healing.